LucPinheiro/ai-learning-hub/README.md

 # 🤖 AI Learning Hub

-> A curated collection of Artificial Intelligence tools, resources, learning materials, prompts and real-world applications for education, business and personal productivity.
+> A curated collection of Artificial Intelligence tools, resources, prompts, productivity workflows, automation solutions and real-world applications for education, business and personal growth.

 ---

 # 📚 About This Repository

-AI Learning Hub is a centralized knowledge base designed to help students, professionals, educators and businesses discover, learn and apply Artificial Intelligence technologies.
+AI Learning Hub is a centralized knowledge base designed to help students, educators, professionals, consultants and businesses discover, learn and apply Artificial Intelligence technologies.

+Unlike traditional AI repositories focused on a single domain, this hub combines learning resources, productivity tools, business applications, automation workflows and practical use cases.

 This repository includes:

-* AI fundamentals
+* Artificial Intelligence fundamentals
+* Machine Learning and Deep Learning
 * Large Language Models (LLMs)
 * Prompt Engineering
 * AI tools and platforms
-* Educational applications
+* Productivity and automation
-* Business use cases
+* Education use cases
-* Productivity resources
+* Business applications
+* Odoo and ERP solutions
+* Microsoft 365 and Copilot
-* Learning materials and guides
+* Learning resources

 ---